wfmigrantaction/wfmigrantaction.github.io/get-involved.md

 image: /img/get-involved.jpg
 ---

-Walthamstow Migrants’ Action Group is run entirely by volunteers, and we welcome contact from like-minded individuals who would like to get involved.
+Waltham Forest Migrant Action is run entirely by volunteers, and we welcome contact from like-minded individuals who would like to get involved.

 Volunteer vacancies are listed below.
 If you are interested in applying or would like more information, please get in touch by emailing us at [e17migrantscentre@gmail.com](e17migrantscentre@gmail.com), introducing yourself and outlining your interest in the role.